taubman33/react-router/README.md

 ## You Do: Examine Current Codebase (15 min)
 Take 10 minutes and read through the code to familiarize yourself with the codebase.
 Then, with a partner, take 5 minutes and discuss your answers these questions:
 1. What dependencies is the application currently using?
 Where can I find information on them?
-2. What is the purpose of ReactDOM.render()?
+2. What is the purpose of `ReactDOM.render()`?
 What file is this method being called in?
 3. Where are the components of our application located?
 Why might we want to separate them into their own folders?
-4. Where is the state of our application located?
-How is that state being passed down to other components?
+4. Where is state(s) located in our application?
+How is state being passed down to other components?
 5. Is data flowing up from child components to parent components anywhere in our application?
 How is this happening?
+6. Where is our application getting data from?
+How is it accomplishing this?

 ## An Aside: Axios (15 min)
+You may have noticed our application currently uses a module named `axios`.
 Axios is a node module commonly used with React to send HTTP requests to an API.
 It functions much like jQuery's Ajax method.
 Some benefits to using Axios:
 - It is a promise-based library which allows for a simpler and cleaner syntax
 - It is lightweight and focused solely on handling HTTP requests (as opposed to jQuery which brings in an extensive set of new functions and methods)
 - It is flexible and has a number of very useful methods for doing more complex requests from one or multiple API endpoints